wayne-mj/getversion/Readme.md

 To further expand on the learning exercise, I have added testing.

 > The SDLC (Software Development Life Cycle) when I originally learnt programming was a little different, testing was done less formally.
+> Actually, I should say it was taught as an after thought.

 Example usage: